awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 # Working with DB Parameter Groups and DB Cluster Parameter Groups<a name="USER_WorkingWithParamGroups"></a>

 You manage your DB engine configuration through the use of parameters in a DB parameter group  and DB cluster parameter Groups\.
 DB parameter groups act as a container for engine configuration values that are applied to one or more DB instances\.
 DB cluster parameter groups act as a container for engine configuration values that are applied to every DB instance in a DB cluster\.
+For example, parameters that affect the physical storage layout are part of the cluster parameter group, because the Aurora shared storage model requires that every DB instance in an Aurora cluster use the same setting for parameters such as `innodb_file_per_table`\.

 A default DB parameter group is created if you create a DB instance without specifying a customer\-created DB parameter group\.
 A default DB cluster parameter group is created if you create a DB cluster without specifying a customer\-created DB cluster parameter group\.
 Each default parameter group contains database engine defaults and Amazon RDS system defaults based on the engine, compute class, and allocated storage of the instance\.
 You cannot modify the parameter settings of a default parameter group; you must create your own parameter group to change parameter settings from their default value\.
 Note that not all DB engine parameters can be changed in a customer\-created parameter group\.

  If you want to use your own parameter group, you simply create a new parameter group, modify the desired parameters, and modify your DB instance or DB cluster  to use the new parameter group\.
 All DB instances that are associated with a particular DB parameter group get all parameter updates to that DB parameter group\.
 All DB clusters that are associated with a particular DB cluster parameter group get all parameter updates to that DB cluster parameter group\.

-You can copy an existing DB parameter group with the AWS CLI [copy\-db\-parameter\-group](http://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command\.
-You can copy an existing DB cluster parameter group with the AWS CLI [copy\-db\-cluster\-parameter\-group](http://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-parameter-group.html) command\.
+You can copy an existing DB parameter group with the AWS CLI [copy\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command\.
+You can copy an existing DB cluster parameter group with the AWS CLI [copy\-db\-cluster\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-cluster-parameter-group.html) command\.
 Copying a parameter group is a convenient solution when you have already created a parameter group and you want to include most of the custom parameters and values from that group in a new parameter group\.

 Here are some important points you should know about working with parameters in a parameter group:
 + When you change a dynamic parameter and save the parameter group, the change is applied immediately regardless of the **Apply Immediately** setting\.
 When you change a static parameter and save the DB parameter group, the parameter change will take effect after you manually reboot the DB instance\.
 You can reboot a DB instance using the RDS console or explicitly calling the `RebootDbInstance` API action \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call, such as calling `ModifyDBInstance` to change DB instance class or scale storage\.